Norms, expectations, & resources

 Curious about joining?

 Are you an undergraduate interested in our research and looking for experience in a field or laboratory setting?
-Reach out to me (Dr. Lamb; jylamb@stcloudstate.edu) to introduce yourself and your career goals (they can be broad!).
+Reach out to me (Dr. Lamb; jylamb [at] stcloudstate.edu) to introduce yourself and your career goals (they can be broad!).
 There may be positions available to contribute to or pursue independent, parallel research topics!

-If you are interested in graduate school at a later date, please check out the Masters of Science offered by our Department.
+If you are interested in graduate school, please check out the Masters of Science offered by our Department.
 Contact me via email and be sure to include the following information:

 -